samirbanjanovic/Wayless/README.md

 reflection to create an initial set of mapping rules based on property name matching.

-Creating an instance of `WaylessMap` involves setting a `Destination` and `Source` type the mapper can use to build it's initial relationships.
+Creating an instance of `WaylessMap` involves setting a `Destination` and `Source` type the mapper can use to build its initial relationships.

     var mapper = new WaylessMap<SourceType, DestinationType>();